ofluffydev/pythonCourse/docs/oop/classes-and-objects/class-definition-and-instantiation.md

 ## Introduction

 In object-oriented programming, a class is like a blueprint or a cookie cutter for creating objects.
 Just as a blueprint defines the structure and features of a building, a class defines the attributes and behaviors that the objects of that class will have.
-In this lesson, we'll explore how to define a class and create instances (objects) of that class in Python.
+In this lesson, we'll explore how to define a class and create instances (objects) of that class in Python.give

 ## Defining a Class